pratham124/FitTrack/README.md

 # FitTrack

 Welcome to the FitTrack, a user-friendly application designed to help you achieve your fitness goals by allowing you to create exercises, track your weight, and visualize your progress with interactive graphs.
 Whether you're a seasoned athlete or just starting your fitness journey, this app will help you stay on track and motivated.
+You can use it at https://fit-track-lzbk.onrender.com/

 ## Table of Contents